 Such comparisons wouldn’t have worked until fairly recently.
 The word Chasid didn’t always conjure images of a whiskered man with long side-curls, face turned up to the stars in spiritual ecstasy.
 Only lately has the Chasid become an unremarkable part of the wider population, a stock character making cameo appearances in New York city film scenes alongside the maniacal taxi driver and the ethnic food cart vendor.
 Quite unlike the bohemian dimension he has taken on today, the Chasid of centuries ago was an ascetic.
 And before that, in the times of the Mishnah, he was a member of an exclusive society that had its own rules for ethical living.

 In a way, the evolution of the Chasid makes sense.
 The term derives from the word chesed, which literally means “kindness.”
 According to Chasidic teachings, kindness is driven by an impulse to do more than what is minimally expected.
 If to be civil is the social standard, to be proactively kind is to exceed that standard.
-(That may be why Google wants to replace its “Don’t be Evil” motto.
-For a behemoth that aims to change the world, those are pretty tame aspirations.)
-Thus, chesed came be associated with any person or movement seeking to go beyond what is strictly required of them.
+(That may be why Google replaced its “Don’t be Evil” motto.
+For a behemoth that aims to change the world, those were pretty tame aspirations.)
+Thus, chesed can be associated with any person or movement seeking to go beyond what is strictly required of them.
 Because Jewish living is often defined by Jewish law, this chesed lifestyle is often described as “going beyond the letter of the law” (one of those phrases peculiar to Jewish literature and which is unrelated to the usual letter vs. spirit of the law antithesis).

 That’s why people like the Biblical Aaron, who was more likely to have worn a keffiyeh than a shtreimel, was called a Chasid.
 Aaron was a mediator and marriage counselor before those careers even existed; his modus operandi was not to consult clients in plush leather armchairs, but to go out on the streets and actively build peace amongst the people.
 King David is another of the earliest bearers of the Chasid title.
 Instead of indulging in the pleasure of retort to those who mocked him, David bore the indignity in stoic silence.
 Such humility would render him unfit to be a politician, but it was good enough to make him a Chasid.

 As far as being a movement, the first real group of Chasidim formed during the Mishnaic era.
 They collected the principles and norms that individual Chasidim had begun to live by, and turned them into a firm set of guidelines in a book called Mishnat Chasidim.
 These early Chasidim (called Chasidim HaRishonim) famously held themselves to strict legal standards, even when the law didn’t demand it of them, like driving 30 mph in a 40 mile zone just to be extra safe (a standard already adopted by many elderly Jews in Florida).
-An example of this is the Chasid who burns his fingernails cuttings because of they may be potentially harmful to others, even though Jewish law does not mandate this.
+An example of this is the Chasid who burns his fingernail cuttings because they may be potentially harmful to others, even though Jewish law does not mandate this.
 The model conduct of these Chasidim soon turned the word “Chasid” into a benchmark.
 The Mishnah observes that it is normal to feel that “what’s mine is mine, and what’s yours is yours,” whereas a Chasid feels that “what’s yours is yours, and what’s mine is yours.”
 And thus socialism was born. . .

 Now, fools have flourished in all epochs, and the Mishnaic period had its fair share.
 The sages, forewarning fanaticism, identified one who would hesitate to saving a drowning woman because of his great piety, and labeled him with the pejorative “Chasid shoteh,” a foolish Chasid.